Curl Creams, Protests, & War: The Untold Legacy Of Madam C.J. Walker

 In the summer of 1917, Madam C.J.
 Walker, America's first female self-made millionaire, had something to say to President Woodrow Wilson.

-A white mob had just murdered more than a dozen Black people in East St. Louis, Illinois.
+A white mob had just murdered more than a dozen black people in East St. Louis, Illinois.
 The reaction, according to Walker's great-great-granddaughter and biographer A'Lelia Bundles, was on par with the outcry after the murders of Travyon Martin and Michael Brown.
 "It was Black Lives Matter 1.0," Bundles says.
-"It energized the community."
+"It energised the community."

 Advertisement